Immigration

 L’Abdou i l’Eli al menjador de casa, pocs dies després d’iniciar la convivència

 Abdou sold his fishing boat and left Senegal due to problems with his partner's family, with whom he had just had a daughter.
-With tears in his eyes, he recalled his story: he only wanted to start a family, not to migrate.
-After a year-long journey through various countries, risking his life at sea, he was detained at the CIE with the aim of returning him to Senegal.
+With tears in his eyes, he recalled his story: he just wanted to start a family, not to migrate.
+After a year-long journey through several countries, risking his life at sea, he was detained at the CIE with the aim of returning him to Senegal.
 Desperate, he even considered suicide by drinking bleach, but a Red Cross worker at the CIE gave him "encouragement to live," he explains.

 Aziz Faye